 Petrifying Springs Biergarten – Kenosha, Wisconsin

 They have 9 different German and local beers and ciders on tap, (and root beer for the kids/non-drinkers!)
-They also offer 5 different wines, as well as traditional and lemonade mimosas, a biermosa (using Weiss Bier) and a Radler (Weiss Bier and lemonade).
-My personal favorite is a biermosa, but a Spotted Cow is always a good choice (especially since you can only get it in the state!)
+They also offer several different wines, as well as traditional and lemonade mimosas, a biermosa (using Weiss Bier), and a Radler (Weiss Bier and lemonade).

-Of course, you really cannot come to biergarten without getting a (10 oz) Bavarian pretzel WITH obatzda dip.
-The dip is delicious, and you’ll be thanking me later!
-Of course, there are other delicious options such as a traditional bratwurst, currywurst (my favorite German dish).
+Of course, you really cannot come to the biergarten without getting a giant Bavarian pretzel WITH obatzda dip.
+Of course, there are other delicious options such as a traditional bratwurst, currywurst).

 Wolff’s Biergarten – Upstate New York

 Wolff’s Biergarten has several locations in upstate New York and boasts the title of second best soccer bar in America.
 Especially during events like the World Cup, you can find an assortment of people cheering on their favorite teams in their jerseys and drinking primarily German, Czech, and Belgian brews.

 As far as food goes, they serve typical German fare such as a variety of wursts along with typical bar munchies, like fried pickles.

 Wolff’s tagline is “Soccer.
 Bier.
 Peanuts.”, so a word of caution to those who have peanut allergies, this is not the place for you.
 This will be a favorite bar for avid soccer fans in the area.